arielahdoot/2103-FSA-RM-BCP-MO-A/README.md

 # 2103-FSA-NY-BCP-MO

 Hello!
-This is where Ariel and Laura will put all the material for BCP.
+This is where Ariel, Noor, and Harry will put all the material for BCP.
 If any of the links don't work don't hesitate to slack us and let us know.

 [![Run on Repl.it](https://repl.it/badge/github/arielahdoot/2103-FSA-NY-BCP-MO)](https://repl.it/github/arielahdoot/2103-FSA-NY-BCP-MO)